In the late 1950’s a new housing trend was happening across the United

 The Church called Dr. Tommy Lea as interim pastor, until January 1987 when Dr. Cal Guy became interim pastor.
 During this time, plans were developed for Wedgwood to start a new mission church in Cityview.
 In adjusting to the start of the mission and the result of an 18-month interim, the church regrouped into one Sunday Worship service.
 Average attendance fell to about 430.

 Dr. Al Meredith was called to be the sixth pastor for Wedgwood on September 27, 1987.
 A solid stable growth pattern was established and average Sunday School attendance reached 560 with over 600 attending Sunday Worship services.
 With a worship center that could seat only 450, two Sunday morning services were required.
-Under Dr. Meredith’s leadership, the church reorganized its education, youth and music programs not only to grow, but also to develop and train leadership, respond to spiritual gifts, and to witness to the lost world around the community.
-With the influx of many large apartment complexes along the Hulen corridor, and additional growth in southwest Fort Worth, Wedgwood Baptist Church had a great future ahead, hindered only by the lack of adequate facilities.
+Under Dr. Meredith’s leadership, the church reorganized its education, youth, and music programs not only to grow, but also to develop and train leadership, respond to spiritual gifts, and to witness to the lost world around the community.
+With the influx of many large apartment complexes along the Hulen corridor and additional growth in southwest Fort Worth, Wedgwood Baptist Church had a great future ahead, hindered only by the lack of adequate facilities.
 In May 1989, the Church voted to embark on a building program to alleviate the space problem.
 In addition, four adjoining properties were acquired to provide parking space requirements.

 Ground was broken for the current worship center on February 10, 1991, and the first services were held on June 28, 1992.
-The formal dedication service was on August 23, 1992, with many former pastor and church members attending and participating in the services.
+The formal dedication service was on August 23, 1992, with many former pastors and church members attending and participating in the services.

-Although seating in the new worship center was about 1200, by January 1994 the church once again went to dual Sunday school/Worship services due to a lack of education space to accommodate the growth in membership the church was experiencing.
+Although seating in the new worship center was about 1200, by January 1994 the Church once again went to dual Sunday school/Worship services due to a lack of education space to accommodate the growth in membership the church was experiencing.

 As the growth continued, it became necessary to further our building program to include more education classroom space.
 Thus plans were begun for the new Community Life Center.
 Groundbreaking for this structure was September 18, 1998.